!pip install emoji

 return emoji.emojize(emoji_dictionary[str(label)], language='alias')

-The model will use pre-trained word embeddings to represent words.
-It will use pre-trained 50-dimensional GloVe embeddings to load the word vector representations.
+The model will use the pre-trained 50-dimensional GloVe embeddings to load the vector representations of words.

 def read_glove_vecs(glove_file):